uviclibraries/genai-vibe-code-intro/2-eco-runner.md

 # Make an Eco-Runner Game!
 <img src="images/eco-runner-logo.png" style="float:right;width:290px;" alt="decorative">

-Sound boards can be very helpful for people learning a new laguages begin to learn the sounds of letters at their own pace with as much or as little repitition as needed.
-Here's an example of a soundboard app crated for Language Revitalization purposes: [Salish Sea Guardian](https://richmccue.github.io/learning-games/salish-sea-guardian.html){:target="_blank"}.
+Games can be a helpful way to help people spend more time on task learning about new topics or learning new skills.
+Here's an example of a Super Mario style Eco-Runner game to help players learn more aobut things they can do to protect the environment: [Salish Sea Guardian](https://richmccue.github.io/learning-games/salish-sea-guardian.html){:target="_blank"}.

-Feel free to create a soundboard for any language you want during this activity.
-That said, the audio files the activity are for a Portuguese alphabet soundboard, so if you choose to create a soundboard for a different languge, you can use the Portugues files as places holders until you are able record audio files for the language you choose.

 If you get stuck, please ask your instructor for assistance, and don't forget to have fun!